Assessment and optimization of field homogeneity in de-perm facilities

 Magnetic Signature Identification using Pareto optimization

-In this paper, the same technique is applied to measuredi signatures (as would typically be obtained from a range).
+In this paper, the same technique is applied to measured signatures (as would typically be obtained from a range).
 When the topology of the source is known (a hollow steel tube with hemispherical end caps, represented using a 2D thin-plate surface in the Opera software), two of the three optimization variables – length and outer radius – are predicted very accurately, while the third – thickness of steel – is less accurate.
 This example also shows the benefit of using objective functions that are based on integrations of the measured signature, rather than values of field at a set of discrete points.

 In the second part of the presentation, unknown topologies are also examined.
 Several possible simple models which can be described using a small set of variables (including a hollow ellipsoid, a set of hollow spheres, and two hollow triangular prisms) are used to predict the major dimensions of both a measured submersible and surface vessel.
 The success (or otherwise) of each representation is reviewed.

-Author: Christopher Riley, Cobham Technical Services, Oxford
+Author: Christopher Riley, Opera Software, Oxford